SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 47 - 9/4/2023
 - Finally it was time when we make facial recognition predictions.
 I used open cv to make the prediction real-time.
 The result was pretty bad but it is the journey which matters than the destination.
 I learned alot working in the project and from now on I will be doing these project quite often.

+## Day 48 - 9/5/2023
+- I worked on project to train YOLOv8 object detection on custom data.
+I used simple image downloader to download the data.
+After collecting the data I labelled each image using labelImg and used them to train the yolov8 model on commannd Interface.
+The model could not label maybe the problem was on the data or else.
+But I sure learned alot of process and will be training the model again.